 Marie took my advice and essentially doubled her income for three months once she started thanks to her severance package.

-Joe is an investment banker who has worked for his same firm for eight years.
-He’s sick of the industry due to the long hours, declining pay, and lack of fun.
+Joe is an investment banker who worked at the same firm for eight years.
+He got sick of the industry due to the long hours, pay declines, and lack of fun.
 Things were a blast in the late 1990’s.
-Now, his industry is under the microscope of regulators, politicians, and the public.
+But now, his industry is under the microscope of regulators, politicians, and the public.

-I also work with Joe to set up a plan to engineer his layoff based off the framework in my book which he’s read.
-Since Joe already got paid his bonus this past February, he was anxious to make his exit as quick as possible.
+I also worked with Joe to set up a plan to engineer his layoff based off the framework in my book.
+Since Joe had recently got paid his annual, he was anxious to make his exit as quick as possible.
 Hence, we worked on a two month plan to get him the hell out.

 Total Severance Excluding Unemployment Benefits: $139,338